Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 Alfrir took the berry and looked at it too.
 "These look like blueberries," he said.

 It seemed like the berry bush had also gotten Rúna's attention.
 She had a sprig in her hand, curiously examining the berries on it.
-They did look like blueberries, but it didn't look right to Ljörn.
+"This is new," she muttered.

 "What's that?"
 Sága asked.

 "It's...
 I don't know," Alfrir said.
 "It's some kind of berry."

 Sága looked perplexed.
 "What's so interesting?
-These... these are just blueberries."
+They are just blueberries."

-"No," Alfrir said.
-"Blueberries don't look like this, these are more like olives."
+"Blueberries don't look like this, these are more like olives," Alfrir said.

 Just like that, their banter over whether those berries were blueberries continued, until finally, Sága decided to taste them.
 She plucked another one, slit it with her knife, and put a drop onto her tongue.
 She said no more after that.